Event Handling in JavaScript

 Time Events

 Time events in JavaScript allow you to schedule the execution of functions after a certain time interval or at repeated intervals.
 These events are useful for tasks such as animations, periodic data updates, and timer handling.
-The two main methods for handling time events in JavaScript are setTimeout
+The two main methods for handling time events in JavaScript are setTimeout and setInterval.

 Common Time Methods